 There is no doubt that a healthy garden is something in which growers are able to take great pride.
 From planting to harvest, many home vegetable gardeners are willing to invest hours of labor to have the most successful growing season possible.

 While tasks such as weeding and irrigation often take precedent, many are starting to take a closer look into what it takes to create healthy and thriving garden soil.

 Learning more about the role of microbes in the soil is just one way to increase the overall health of the garden.
-But, can plants benefit from soil microbes?
+Can plants benefit from soil microbes though?
 Let’s learn more about soil microbes and nutrients.

 What Do Soil Microbes Do?

 Soil microbes refer to the tiny microorganisms living in the soil.
 While most microbes in the soil serve the purpose of decomposition, they can also play a major role in the growth and development of plants.

 Different microorganisms can impact nutrient levels and, ultimately, the needs of plants in the garden soil.
 Becoming more familiar with soil microbes and nutrients is critical for growers as we work to amend our garden soil for each season’s planting.
 Learning about the nutrient composition of soil is simply not enough information to ensure that it's healthy.

 How Do Soil Microbes Affect Nutrients?